haberdashPI/SignalOperators.jl/docs/src/index.md

   amplify(-20dB)
 scene = mix(x,y)

-# write all of the signal to a single file, at 44.1 kHz
+# write all of the signals to a single file, at 44.1 kHz
 append(sound1,sound2,sound3,sound4,scene) |> tosamplerate(44.1kHz) |> sink("examples.wav")

 ```